 Instead of receiving a 20-30 page CMM report, we now receive instant inspection color plot results that are more easily understood and reduces the amount of time it takes to make required changes.
 Once the electrode is burned into the tool, it takes us ½ an hour to scan and inspect.
 With the CMM, it took us 20 hours.”

 In many cases, the combination of more accurate, comprehensive data and time savings leads to money savings too.
 In manufacturing production, time is money, and producing a better quality part in less time allows companies to sell more products in a shorter time frame with less design rework.

 A Sr. CMM Technician at Mann + Hummel said the company used ATOS for first article inspection to aid a tool tuning process and went from 3-4 iterations of the tool down to just one.
 Each tool iteration was about $25,000 to implement.
 “One project alone justified the cost of the ATOS,” he said.

-ATOS, when compared to a traditional CMM, captures more detailed, accurate data in a faster amount of time, with no specialized training or CMM programming skills needed, can capture complex parts and often results in significant time- and money-savings.
-Interested in learning how Capture 3D can help you transition from a traditional CMM to ATOS?
+ATOS captures intricate details on complex parts and accurate measurement data quickly with no specialized training or programming skills needed, resulting in significant time and cost savings.
+Are you interested in learning how Capture 3D can help you gain the benefits of adding ATOS to your metrology toolbox?
 Contact us today to learn more!